angryelectron/xbmq-java/README.md

 Example: example/0013A200408DE1FE/discoveryRequest

 Message: response format.
-Currently only "JSON" is supported.
+Supported formats are:  JSON, XML, CSV.
+JSON is the default and will be used if an invalid format is given.

 Publish a message to this topic to initiate the discovery process (ND) on the gateway.
 This is an "expensive" request as it can block the gateway for up to